Program Administrator: Natalie Unwin-Kuruneri, 854-8536; email@example.com

 The Earth Institute - in collaboration with Columbia College, the School of General Studies, the School of International and Public Affairs, and the Departments of Earth and Environmental Science; Ecology, Evolution, and Environmental Biology; and Earth and Environmental Engineering - offers a major and a special concentration in sustainable development.

-The major focuses heavily on the sciences and is meant to provide students with a working knowledge of issues on a range of interacting subject areas.
-After declaring the major, students are assigned an academic adviser from within the Earth Institute, with expertise in an area of sustainable development, who are able to advise them on class selection and career development.
-Students benefit from a support system of Earth Institute faculty, advisers, and program managers, and have access to the multitude of resources for internships, study abroad programs, and career development.
+The major focuses heavily on the sciences and provides students with a working knowledge of issues on a range of interacting subject areas.
+After declaring the major, students are assigned an academic adviser from within the Earth Institute, who advises on class selection and career development.
+Students benefit from a support system of faculty, advisers, and program managers, and have access to the multitude of resources for internships, study abroad programs, and career development.

 The special concentration is intentionally more flexible, but its structure allows students to benefit from the cross-disciplinary courses and to build the expertise to allow them to address the fundamental issue of how to move towards a trajectory of sustainability.